What to Expect

 Begin with prayer and a desire to serve the Lord

-Being part of a church is an essential part of spiritual life.
+Being present in worship is an essential part of spiritual life.
 We hear God's Word.
 We take part in community.
 We share.
-We ask Jesus to lead the way and show us what it means to be faithful.
-We let go of ourselves so we might become someone new, sharing in His holiness and grace.
+We ask our risen Lord, Jesus Christ, to pardon our sin and lead us through this life until He comes again.